-The International Covenant of Economic, Social, and Cultural Rights (ICESCR)4 commits governments to achieve realisation of economic, social, and cultural rights progressively.
+The International Covenant of Economic, Social, and Cultural Rights (ICESCR)5 commits governments to fully realise the economic, social, and cultural rights enumerated therein progressively.
 As stated in Article 2.1:

 "Each State Party to the present Covenant undertakes to take steps, individually and through international assistance and co-operation, especially economic and technical, to the maximum of its available resources, with a view to achieving progressively the full realization of the rights recognized in the present Covenant, by all appropriate means including particularly the adoption of legislative measures."